 The consent or refusal to medical care by your Medical Power of Attorney representative(s) is as meaningful and valid as your own.
 The wishes of your Medical Power of Attorney representative(s) other family members will not override your own clearly expressed wishes and choices or those made by your representative on your behalf in accordance with your own wishes.

 I completed advance directives and/or medical orders previously.
 Do I have to do anything else?

 It is highly recommended that advance directives and medical orders are reviewed regularly to ensure they still match your wishes for medical care.
 You also want to make sure there are no inconsistencies between your advance directives and medical orders.
 These inconsistencies could be requesting "CPR" in your advance directive but also having a "DNR" order or "DNR" selected on a POST form.

-On June 11, 2000, a new West Virginia law went into effect that made several changes to the Living Will and Medical Power of Attorney forms.
-Most importantly, the new law requires only one physician to decide whether you are able to make your own health care decisions.
-Forms completed prior to the new law required two physicians to determine your ability to make your own health care decisions.
+On June 7, 2022, a new West Virginia law went into effect that made several changes to the Living Will, Medical Power of Attorney, and Combined Living Will and Medical Power of Attorney forms.
+Most importantly, the new removes persistent vegetative state as a qualifying condition for the living will to be implemented in care, and it allows for three special directives conditions in the Combined Medical Power of Attorney and Living Will form.
 The new forms also are written in clearer, easy-to-understand language.
 If you want to take advantage of these changes, you should complete a new Living Will and/or Medical Power of Attorney form.
 The most current forms can be found on our "Forms and Resources" page.